rainjs/rainjs/sources/client/api/ViewContext.txt

-    :param  eventName:
+    :param String eventName:

-    :param  data:
+    :param Object data:

 This is the method that will publish an event and will execute all registered callbacks.